+Are you looking for a park home at Riverdale Park in Nottinghamshire?
 Nottingham, in the heart of the Midlands, is home to some of England's best-loved historical sites of interest.
 It is also a city and region of legend, with the world-famous Robin Hood and his Merry Men having reportedly laid siege to the Sheriff of Nottingham centuries ago.
 Whether or not you read into the legends, Nottinghamshire is a beautiful county to explore, and the majestic Riverdale Park is ready and waiting for you to call it home.

-Riverdale Park is based in Gunthorpe, a pleasant and sleepy village based near the River Trent.
+The park is based in Gunthorpe, a pleasant and sleepy village based near the River Trent.
 Just a few miles away from Nottingham centre, the park itself is ideally located for anyone who wants to take time out of a bustling lifestyle.
 It's also appealing to those who still want access to nearby facilities and sites of interest.

 Moving to a park community can be a big step.
 Rest assured, however, you will always be amongst like-minded neighbours, those of whom you can enjoy a peaceful, laid-back retirement alongside.
-Alternatively, you may even want to buy a home here as a holidaying stronghold – the choice is, ultimately, yours!

 About Riverdale Park